Reconstructing a Heavy Neutral Lepton at the LHC: Introduction

-The possibility of two Majorana HNLs at the TeV scale with sizeable heavy-light mixings ({\it e.g.}, $m=10$ GeV, $\mu_{1,2}\approx 1$ TeV and $M=0$) requires a fine tuning ($m^2/\mu_2+\mu'^2_3/\mu_1\approx 10^{-8} m^2/\mu_2$) that is not stable under radiative corrections.
-If one of the HNLs is significantly heavier than the other one, the cancelation forces its mixing to be smaller, and the model reduces to a single Majorana HNL mixed with a combination of the standard neutrinos.
-Therefore, although throughout our analysis we will assume a quasi-Dirac HNL $N$, we will also discuss this fine tuned Majorana case.
+The possibility of two Majorana HNLs at the TeV scale with sizeable heavy-light mixings ({\it e.g.}, $m=10$ GeV, $\mu_{1,2}\approx 1$ TeV and $M=0$) requires a fine tuning that is not stable under radiative corrections ($m^2/\mu_2+\mu'^2_3/\mu_1\approx 10^{-8} m^2/\mu_2$).
+If one of the HNLs is significantly heavier than the other one, the cancelation forces its mixing to be smaller and the model reduces to a single Majorana HNL mixed with a combination of the standard neutrinos.
+Throughout our analysis we will assume a quasi-Dirac HNL $N$.